Mapping Ancient Africa: Background and goals

 2. Climate simulation models

-We will extract information on past climate change across the African continent from an intermediate complexity climate simulation model.
+Extracted information on past climate change across the African continent from an intermediate complexity climate simulation model.
 The outputs will be used to create continuous maps of past climate across the African continent.
+We will use the PASTCLIM R package to interface with various palaeoclimate datasets (Leonardi et al., 2023)

 3. Archaeological data